sourcegraph/about/handbook/engineering/deployments/postgresql.md

 You can also directly view the database in [GCP](https://console.cloud.google.com/sql/instances?project=sourcegraph-dev).

-We utilize the GCP utility of the [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) to connect to our production databases.
-By default, our Cloud SQL databases are not accessible without this proxy.
+We utilize the [Google Cloud SDK](https://cloud.google.com/sdk) utility [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) to connect to our production databases.
+By default, our Cloud SQL databases are not accessible.

+There are two ways of connecting: either using the `gcloud beta sql connect` command, which will use the `pgsql` client, or running the `cloud_sql_proxy` on a port locally to utilize your preferred tools.

 For read-only access, there is also an option of using [BigQuery]( https://console.cloud.google.com/bigquery?sq=527047051561:67f2616f4acb4b7cb3639e4a97e2f4aa ) and their `EXTERNAL_QUERY` syntax.

-## Installing the cloud-sql proxy
+## Connecting to Postgres

+### Install the command line tools

 If you didn't yet, [install Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
 Ensure, that `gcloud` command is reachable on your path.

 Install the Cloud SQL proxy by running this command with `gcloud`:
 ```
   gcloud components install cloud_sql_proxy
 ```

-There are two ways of connecting: either using the `gcloud beta sql connect` command, which will use the `pgsql` client, or running the proxy on a port locally to utilize your preferred tools.

 ### Command line only use (pgsql)